AvnetDev/hdlcoder-zcu208-zip/README.md

-# This repository contains a zip that is used to enable HDL Coder for the Xilinx RFSoC Gen 3 ZCU208
+# This repository contains a zip file that is used to enable HDL Coder for the Xilinx RFSoC Gen 3 ZCU208

 The zip file can be found under the release section of this repository.

-Detailed instructions for how to use the zip file contents can be here:
+Detailed instructions for how to use the zip file contents can be found here:

 https://rfsoc-hdlcoder.readthedocs.io

 ----------------------------------------------------------------------------

- This design and it's contents is the property of Avnet.
+ This design and it's contents are the property of Avnet.
 Publication of this design is not authorized without written consent from Avnet.

  Disclaimer: